 Students wishing to study an African language through the Intensive Summer Multilanguage Seminar may also apply for a summer FLAS award via the University of Wisconsin-Madison African Studies Program.

 Alternatively, students may also be eligible to apply for the WISLI Tuition Scholarship.
 The deadline to apply is March 15, 2021.

 Applicants are encouraged to seek out conversation partners as they apply so that they have identified individuals by the start of the course.

 TUITION AND FEES

 Tuition charged to students is based on standard UW-Madison summer tuition rates.
 WISLI is committed to making our instruction as affordable as possible while keeping the highest quality of instruction, and assures all admitted students that they will receive scholarships so that the maximum out-of-pocket tuition cost to students will not exceed the predetermined tuition amount ($5000).

-The tuition amount includes the UW-Madison segregated fees but does not include the cost of textbooks, living expenses, or the new student transcript fee.
+The tuition amount includes the UW-Madison segregated fees but does not include the cost of textbooks, living expenses, hiring an optional language partner (the typical rate of a language tutor being estimated at $15-$20/hr), or the new student transcript fee.
 The new student transcript fee will be charged by UW-Madison to any student who has never taken a course at UW-Madison.
-The fee is $65 and will be assessed only one time per student, with the benefit of unlimited transcript orders.
+The fee is $130 and will be assessed only one time per student, with the benefit of unlimited transcript orders.
 If you have already taken a course at UW-Madison, you should not have to pay the fee.